cargo-bins/cargo-binstall/README.md

 # Cargo B(inary) Install

-A helper for distributing / installing pre-built binaries in a pseudo-distributed and maybe-one-day secure manner
+A helper for distributing / installing pre-built rust binaries in a pseudo-distributed and maybe-one-day secure manner.
+This is part experiment, part solving a personal problem, and part hope that we can solve / never re-visit this.
+Good luck!

 ## Status